kimx024/schnapsen-dev-TA-/README.md

 ## Running the CLI

-After intalling, you can try the provided command line interface examples.
+After installing, you can try the provided command line interface examples.
 Most examples are bots playing against each other; read the code for details.

 To run the CLI, run: